microsoft/hlsl-specs/proposals/0049-variable-groupshared-memory.md

 * Sum byte sizes of all groupshared globals (respect alignment / padding like today).
 * Check attribute presence & argument correctness.
-* Ensure attribute appears only in compute/mesh/amplification and SM >= 6.10.
+* Ensure that `kDxilGroupSharedLimitTag` metadata appears only in compute/node/mesh/amplification and SM >= 6.10.
-* Emit / retain static usage metadata (existing) for runtime comparison against device capability.
-* Populate the new PSV0 `GroupSharedLimit` field with the attribute value (or 0 if absent).
+* Check that the sum of all groupshared usage is less than or equal to the specified limit (if present) OR the legacy 32k/28k limit (whichever is less).

 ### Runtime Additions